DorkOS

 Connection Lifecycle

-For relay, tunnel, and extension events, use the unified system stream:
+For the live session list and system events, open the unified stream:

 GET /api/events